ibm-cloud-docs/key-protect/error-messages.md

 #### Example
 {: #error-messages-no-body-err-context-example}

-The following steps will return a `missing body in request` error.
+The following steps return a `missing body in request` error.

 1. Create a root key
 2. Create a data encryption key (DEK), this is the `plaintext`